New Construction vs Existing Home

 - In 2009 the International Energy Conservation Code required approximately 17% more efficient than mandated just three years previously.
 You also have a choice of the materials and the level of efficiency above and beyond the current building codes resulting in lower utility costs and a smaller carbon footprint.

 - In Minnesota, a builder must provide a 1-year warranty on the entire home, a 2-year warranty on all of the systems and a 10-year warranty for the structure.
-If you are interested, you can read the entire statute on the Minnesota state website.

 - Since everything in your home is new, you won't have to budget for immediate potential repairs or replacement of appliances.